Vortx-AI/synthetic-satellite/docs/whitepapers/token-economics.md

-# Token Economics and Governance
+# Token Economics and Governance Plan

 ## Overview
 This document details the token economics and governance model of the Vortx Earth Memory System, focusing on the $VORTX token utility, distribution, and governance mechanisms.